 How the Goaltender Skate Blade is Designed

 If you take a look at a standard ice hockey skate blade, you’ll notice that it is curved at either end, and some may have an even more distinct slant if they’ve been profiled to fit a unique skating style.
+This has been developed my manufacturers over the history of ice skates to fit the needs of a player out on the rink.

 A goaltender doesn’t rely on acceleration, backwards and forward skating speed or the ability to maneuver in tight corners.
 Their primary momentum is side to side.
 A goaltender’s hockey skate blade is manufactured to promote this movement.